Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    `./bin/stop-ssm.sh`

    `--config <config-dir>` can be used to specify where the config directory is.
+Please use the same config directory to execute stop-ssm.sh script as start-ssm.sh script.
    `${SMART_HOME}/conf` is the default config directory if the config option is not used.

    If Smart Agents are configured, the stop script will stop the Agents one by one remotely.